 Ralf Rangnick will not take up consultant role at Manchester United

-The German took charge of United on an interim basis for the last six months of the season.
+The German took charge of the Red Devils on an interim basis for the last six months of the season.

-Manchester United have announced Ralf Rangnick will not take up a consultant role with the club following his appointment last month as Austria manager.
+Ralf Rangnick will not be staying on with Manchester United as consultant after completing a poor stint as interim manager.

-The German took charge of United on an interim basis for the last six months of the season following the sacking of Ole Gunnar Solskjaer last November and oversaw a sixth-placed Premier League finish.
+The 63-year-old was put in charge for the remainder of the campaign following Ole Gunnar Solskjaer’s sacking in November.

-Rangnick was expected to remain at Old Trafford for the next two years in a consultancy position but he was recently appointed the new Austria boss and it seems holding the dual roles is an unviable option.
+An agreement was in place for Rangnick to transition from interim manager to consultant for two years, but United and the German have cut ties before that role began.

+A month ago the former RB Leipzig, Hoffenheim and Schalke 04 head coach agreed to take charge of the Austria national team, where he announced in his first press conference that he will not be taking up the consultant position.

-“We would like to thank Ralf Rangnick for his efforts as interim manager over the past six months,” a statement on United’s website read.
+In response, United said in a statement: “We would like to thank Ralf Rangnick for his efforts as interim manager over the past six months.

 “By mutual agreement, Ralf will now focus solely on his new role as manager of the Austria national team and will not therefore be taking up a consultancy role at Old Trafford.